Otto Dov Kulka: Biography

 Otto Dov Kulka was born as Otto Deutelbaum in 1933, in Nový Hrozenkov, Czechoslovakia, to Erich Schön and Elly Deutelbaumová (née Kulková).
 Elly was at the time married to Rudolf Deutelbaum, Erich's uncle, who had taken Erich as his trainee.
 In 1938, Rudolf and Elly divorced, and Erich sued to be recognized as Otto's legitimate father.
 Following the German occupation of Czechoslovakia, in 1939, Erich Schön was arrested by the Gestapo and in 1942 transported from a concentration camp in Germany to the Auschwitz-Birkenau death camp.
 Rudolf Deutelbaum, along with his second wife Ilona and daughter Eva Deutelbaumová (Otto's half-sister), were deported in September 1942 to Theresienstadt Ghetto.
 In October 1942 they were deported to Treblinka extermination camp where they were murdered.
 Otto Kulka and his mother were deported in September 1942 to the Theresienstadt Ghetto, and from there, in September 1943, to the Theresienstadt family camp at Auschwitz II-Birkenau.
 His mother died in the Stutthof concentration camp in January 1945.
 After the war, he and his father returned to Czechoslovakia.
 To commemorate Erich's wife and Otto's mother they changed their family name to Kulka on the 23 April 1946.

 Kulka immigrated to Israel in March 1949 and joined the Kibbutz Kfar Hamaccabi.
 He added a Hebrew name – Dov – to his original name.
-Since 1958 he has lived in Jerusalem.
+From 1958 until his death, he lived in Jerusalem.
 He was married to Chaia Kulka and was the father of a daughter, Eliora Kulka-Soroka.

 Kulka began his academic studies in 1958, at the Hebrew University, and in 1966 joined the faculty of its Department of the History of the Jewish People.

 He retired as professor emeritus in 1999 but kept up his research activity and continued to publish scholarly and other works.

 The aesthetician Tomáš Kulka is his brother.